atompie/ble2mqtt/README.md

 # Welcome

-I just shared a library to scan Bluetooth Low Engine devices for Smart Home fans.
+I just released a library to scan Bluetooth Low Engine devices for Smart Home fans.

 It scans bluetooth devices and sends data about the appearance of a bluetooth device to the defined MQTT server.
 The software works great on the Raspberry Pi so you can get a few bluetooth scanners.